by Patrick Hamilton

 "If I didn't know the original, I'd never have known that the play had been cut by an entire act!
 A superb adaptation!"
 M.R., Toronto

-"I had to pay for the whole seat, but I only used the front six inches."
+"I want to complain!
+I had to pay for the whole seat, but I only used the front six inches."
 J.S.
 Perth

 James Benda and Emily Richardson, June 2014